Making Sense of What Test Reports Say

 Percentile Rank

 A score ranging from 1 to 99 that indicates how a student’s score compares to others who have taken the test.
+Generally, a student earning a Standard Score of 100 ranks at the 50th Percentile.
 The higher the Percentile Rank, the better the ability or achievement level of a student.

 Standard Deviation (SD)